 After MRI, blood test and CT scan reports, the doctors decided to embark on a delicate eight-hour operation, performed in different stages.

-On 19 April, the team of five doctors successfully finished the operation, giving a second lease of life to the previously afflicted baby.
+On 19 April, the team of five doctors successfully finished the operation, giving a second lease of life to the previously afflicted baby with six legs.
 The baby’s father, Imran Shaikh, was ecstatic, and he said that he prayed that his child’s life ‘remains normal and joyful’.

 Click here to watch the rare video.